-At the suggestion of the bishopric of the Twenty-fourth ward, and under the auspices of a committee appointed for purpose, a free entertainment will the be tendered the old people of the ward, at 2 o'clock tomorrow afternoon, and at 4 p. m. a banquet will be served to the honored guests.
-All over 60 years of age out together, attended the little church at Rothbury in each other's company, and appeared together at such public functions as were compulsory with his status as a peer, never a word did the baron and his wife exchange either by voice or gesture.
-When Lady Armstrong was buried some seven years ago her husband's stolidity and heaviness of heart never relaxed, and the remainder of his days he spent in apparent contentment at Cragside, among his trees and flowers, ever willing to talk of his pictures, which included the best works of Turner, Wilkje and Millais
+At the suggestion of the bishopric of the Twenty-fourth ward, and under the auspices of a committee appointed for the purpose, a free entertainment will be tendered the old people of the ward, at Rothbury in each other's company, and appeared together at such public functions as were compulsory with his status as a peer, never a word did the baron and his wife exchange either by voice or gesture.
+When Lady Armstrong was buried some seven years ago her husband's stolidity and heaviness of heart never relaxed, and the remainder of his days he spent in apparent contentment at Cragside, among his trees and flowers, ever willing to talk of his pictures, which included the best works of Tur-per, Wilkie and Millals.